lidar532/JSON2C/README.md

 # JSON2C
-Convert JSON string to a "C" sprintf formatting string.
+ Transform a JSON string to a "C/C++" sprintf formatting string for simple JSON serialization.
 Runs online in Google Colab.

 Click [<img src=https://colab.research.google.com/assets/colab-badge.svg>](https://colab.research.google.com/github/lidar532/JSON2C/blob/main/JSON2C.ipynb)
 to run JSON2C now.

 ## Description
-If you sometimes have a need or desire to generate *low overhead* JSON strings for an Arduino or other "C" project, JSON2C can help.
+If you sometimes have a need or desire to generate *low overhead* JSON strings for an Arduino or other "C/C++" project, JSON2C can help.
 Creating JSON strings by hand is a painstaking, time consuming, tedious activity requiring lots of time in the edit->compile->test->debug development loop.
 JSON librarys certainly help, but also can add considrable to you code and frequently provide more capability than actually needed.

-This tool presumes that you only have a need to write out JSON data, and do not have a need to decode JSON data strings.
+This tool presumes that you only have a need to generated serialized JSON data, and do not have a need to decode JSON data strings.

 ## Usage